The Top 8 Instant Messaging Apps for Business in 2025

 • File sharing

-The app’s deep integration with Microsoft 365 makes Teams the obvious choice for companies using Microsoft suite.
+One thing I understood immediately about Microsoft Teams is that the app’s deep integration with Microsoft 365 makes it the obvious choice for companies already using Microsoft suite.

 Available for: Web, Windows, Mac, Linux, Android, and iOS